-The writ of execution is the tenant’s final notice to leave the rental unit, and gives them the opportunity to remove their belongings before the sheriff returns to the property to forcibly remove the tenant.
+The writ of execution is the tenant’s final notice to leave the rental unit and gives them the opportunity to remove their belongings before the sheriff returns to the property to forcibly remove the tenant.
 The filing fee for a writ of execution is $13.

 How long a tenant has to move out of the rental property depends on the reason for the eviction.

 For drug-related evictions or if a tenant has created a nuisance on the property, tenants will only have 72 hours from the date the order is issued in favor of the landlord.